-The leading quality I dislike about the traditional burpee is the repetitive forward bending of the low back.
-Specifically, I’m not a fan of the knees-to-chest position while your hands on the ground in the pushup position.
+What I dislike most about the traditional burpee is the repetitive forward bending of the low back.
+Specifically, I’m not a fan of the knees-to-chest position while your hands are on the ground in the pushup position.

 If your finger hurts from pulling it back into an aggressive stretch, would you continue to crank on it?

-Regardless if you’ve had or have ever suffered from back pain, I recommend what I call the “Sushi Burp.”
+Regardless if you’ve had or have ever suffered from back pain, I recommend what I call the “Sumo Burps”.

-Sushi because of the sumo stance modification, and I think you can figure out the rest!
+Sumo because of the sumo stance modification, and I think you can figure out the rest!
 I think I’m in the clear, but please don’t P.C.
-Police me — it’s supposed to be a memorable name.
+Principle me — it’s supposed to be a memorable name.

-I like Sushi Burps because it takes one of your top exercises causing pain, your standard burpee, and reduces the amount of repetitive spinal bending without making it too easy.
-If anything, it makes the exercise if you pop off the ground quickly!
+I like Sumo Burps because it takes one of your top exercises causing pain, your standard burpee, and reduces the amount of repetitive spinal bending without making it too easy.
+If anything, what makes the exercise is when you pop off the ground quickly!

-Check out how to flawlessly execute your Sushi Burps below:
+Check out how to flawlessly execute your Sumo Burps below:

 If you’ve ever attended circuit training, boot camp, or cardio type fitness class, you’ve come to expect multiple reps of some squat variation. ⠀